MYTH: Homeschool is Too Expensive! (13 Reasons This is False)

 There you have it – thirteen reasons why homeschooling is affordable, even in this economy, even with only one income!
 Again, this doesn’t mean homeschooling is the right choice in your particular situation; it doesn’t mean that homeschooling is completely free; but it also doesn’t have to cost significantly more than other educational options, and I hope you won’t let an unreasonable fear about the cost of homeschooling prevent you from giving it a try.

-I am not an expert in frugality nor in money matters, but I do know that we have been able to homeschool on one income for almost seven years now, and we are not alone.
+I am not an expert in frugality nor in money matters, but I do know that we have been able to homeschool on one income for almost seven years now, and, more importantly, we are not alone.
 Many, many families are doing the exact same thing, in all different situations and with all different income levels!
 There is no one more resourceful than a mother determined to do what is best for her children, so if you decide that homeschooling is best, I am confident that you, too, will find a way to succeed.

 Similar Posts